-One thing that this tart has going for it in comparison to a regular cheesecake is that it’s not as thick and dense and so it bakes much much faster.
-The faster it bakes the faster it can hit your lips so that is a win for me.
-It’s also super simple to whip up being that the crust is a cookie one requiring very little effort to make.
-Speaking of the crust, I choose a biscoff biscuit one for two reasons, one - I haven’t had them in forever and two - they have a beautiful caramel flavour that I thought would be reminiscent of the toffee chips at the bottom of the cheesecake I mentioned above, plus I think that caramel and pumpkin are wonderful tasting together.
+One of the many good things going for this tart is how quickly it bakes up compared to a regular cheesecake.
+It also does not require a water bath when baking.
+It’s super simple to whip up being that the crust is a press in cookie crust requiring very little effort to make.
+Speaking of the crust, I choose a biscoff biscuit one for two reasons, one - I haven’t had them in forever and I love them and two - they have a beautiful caramel flavour that plays well with the pumpkin spices.
 If you don’t have any biscoff biscuits available where you live that is quite alright.
-I have made this same tart with graham cracker crumbs and with ginger snap crumbs as well so feel free to substitute to suit.
+I have made this same tart with graham cracker crumbs and with ginger snap crumbs as well and both were fabulous so feel free to substitute to suit.

 For the crust